Table of contents

 - Double-check Calculations: Even minor errors can lead to submission discrepancies or rejection.
 It is important to verify all figures.

-- Ensure Compliance with Standards: Prepare financial reportsbased on the standards applicable to the business type, such as the Malaysian Financial Reporting Standards (MFRS) or Malaysian Private Entities Reporting Standard (MPERS).
+- Ensure Compliance with Standards: Prepare financial reports based on the standards applicable to the business type, such as the Malaysian Financial Reporting Standards (MFRS) or Malaysian Private Entities Reporting Standard (MPERS).

 Why MBRS 2.0 Matters for Malaysian Businesses